Enoch Wu: Early life and education

+After high school, Wu attended Yale University, where he graduated with a Bachelor of Arts (B.A.) in economics in 2003.
+As an undergraduate at Yale College, he co-founded the Yale chapter of America Counts, a U.S. Department of Education initiative, and won the college's Seton Elm-Ivy Award for outstanding public service in 2002.

 Career before politics

-After graduating from Yale College in 2003, Wu worked at Goldman Sachs in Hong Kong, primarily for the Special Situations Group, focusing on investment opportunities in Asia.
-In 2013, Wu left Goldman Sachs to pursue public service in Taiwan.
+After graduating Yale in 2003, Wu worked at Goldman Sachs in Hong Kong, primarily for the Special Situations Group, focusing on investment opportunities in Asia.
+He became an executive director for Goldman but, in 2013, left the company to pursue public service in Taiwan.
+He renounced his U.S. citizenship when he was 32 years old.

 He served with the Taiwanese Army's Special Forces Command from 2014 to 2015.
 Upon completing his national service as a corporal, he worked as a freelance journalist covering defense.

 Political activities

 Government service

 In 2017, Wu joined the office of Premier Lin Chuan, where he led an interagency task force to review Taiwan's protective security policies for government affairs.
 From 2017 to 2019, Wu served on the staff of Taiwan's National Security Council, where his portfolio included homeland security and critical infrastructure protection.

 2020 legislative campaign

 In the 2020 Taiwanese legislative election, Wu represented the DPP in Taipei's 3rd district against Kuomintang incumbent Chiang Wan-an.

 He ran on a national security platform, calling for reforms to national service, greater investment in military education, and accountability in defense spending.
 Wu also advocated for the lowering of the voting age from 20 to 18.

 Wu received 99,539 votes and lost the election, 45.50% to Chiang's 51.44%, nearly upsetting the incumbent in a traditionally KMT district.